-- What we value. - National reports and recent incidents and accidents (e.g., UCLA, Yale, TTU, Biosafety and federal labs, NIH plan) - Asking all academic institutions - to use APLU Tool Box as they chart a direction. - to look beyond the research lab and embrace a commitment to improve safety in labs, studios, teaching classrooms, and field sites. - Importance of Presidents acting to publicize their commitment and expectations within their institutions. - APLU plans to recognize exemplary programs and to sponsor an annual safety culture award.
+- What we value. - National reports and recent incidents and accidents (e.g., UCLA, Yale, TTU, Biosafety and federal labs, NIH plan) - Goal of all academic institutions - using this tool box as each selects a direction. - looking beyond the research lab and embrace a commitment to improving safety in the lab, the studio, the teaching classroom, and the field. - Importance of Presidents acting to publicize their commitment and expectations within their institutions. - Plan for APLU and CoR to recognize exemplary programs and to sponsor an annual safety culture award.